 As conflict continues with no end in sight, we are also coming into the winter season, where temperatures drop to 0° Fahrenheit, which will add to the plight of families struggling to meet basic needs.

-An estimated 11.7 million people inside Syria require immediate humanitarian assistance, with nearly as many people displaced within the country as a result of the violence.
+An estimated 15 million people inside Syria require humanitarian assistance.
 As of 2019, 8 in 10 people live below the poverty line, with coping mechanisms severely depleted and basics like food, education, and shelter becoming harder and harder to come by.

 Concern Worldwide has been responding to the crisis in Syria since 2013 and is currently active in northern Syria.
 Our teams on the ground are providing food and non-food items, including plastic sheeting, floor mats, solar lights, and blankets.
 Maintaining a very rapid emergency response, our turnaround time is generally two days for assessment and distribution.